frederic-perez/AmE-dictionary/data/idioms.md

 __beautiful people__ Stylish, glamorous, and often wealthy people admired by others. _I wish we were as cool as them—man, they are really the beautiful people._
 __beauty is in the eye of the beholder__ Different people have different opinions about what or who is beautiful.
 __beauty queen__ A woman who has won, or looks as if she could win, a beauty pageant. _When that beauty queen walked in, everyone’s heads turned._
-__beef up__ :two: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
+__beef up__ :three: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
 __been there, done that__
 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
 __before long__ Soon. _I’ll probably be retiring before long._
 __before you know it__
 __beg the question__ :five::hammer: _All of this begs the question of Gallego’s own voting record._
 __beg to differ__ :dart: To politely disagree with someone else, as in _John told me Max was sure to win, but I beg to differ—I don’t think he has a chance._ This courteous formula for expressing disagreement echoes similar uses of beg in the sense of “ask,” such as I beg your pardon, so used since about 1600.
+__behind bars__
-__behind closed doors__ :dart::two: In secret, privately.
+__behind closed doors__ :dart::three: In secret, privately.
 __behind our backs__ _Behind our backs they called us the Spic and the Mik._
 __behind the curtain__
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn’t get the basics in primary school, they are way behind the eight ball.